Generalized Anxiety

 Psychotherapy & Counselling, Communication, Medicine (Psychiatry); Dublin, Ireland

-This article is solely a basis for academic discussion and no medical advice can be given in this article, nor should anything herein be construed as advice.
-Always consult a professional if you believe you might suffer from a physical or mental health condition.
+This article is provided as a basis for academic discussion and general education.
+Nothing in it constitutes medical advice.
+Please consult a qualified professional if you believe you may be experiencing a physical or mental health condition.

 Trademarks belong to their respective owners.
-They have not been checked.
+They have not been verified.